Home » 7 Respiratory Conditions in Parrots (Breathing Problems)

 Treatment

-Traditional over-the-counter parasite medications designed to rid a parrot of gastric parasites won’t necessarily be effective against respiratory parasites.
+Traditional over-the-counter parasite medications designed to rid a parrot of gastric parasites won’t always be effective against respiratory parasites.
 Specialist medications must be prescribed.

 Respiratory Infections in parrots

-Rhinoliths, also known as proliferative nasal granulomas, are solid stones that form in the nares of a parrot, restricting its ability to breathe freely.
+Rhinoliths, also known as proliferative nasal granulomas, are solid stones that form in a parrot’s nares, restricting its ability to breathe freely.

-Rhinoliths shouldn’t be confused with an everyday crust that forms around the nares, which can be resolved with a syringe of water and regular cleaning.
+Rhinoliths shouldn’t be confused with an everyday crust that forms around the nares.
+This crust can be resolved with a syringe of water and regular cleaning.

 Symptoms